-deem the agreement to be unfair. $^{69}$ While provincial legislation does not specify criteria for approving a settlement, the test at common law is whether the settlement is 'fair, reasonable and in the interests of all those affected by it'. $^{70}$
+There is generally close judicial scrutiny of class action settlement agreements in Canada, and Canadian courts have not hesitated to refuse to provide their approval if they deem an agreement to be unfair.
+While provincial legislation does not specify criteria for approving a settlement, the test at common law is whether the settlement is 'fair, reasonable and in the interests of all those affected by it'.